Use Email Marketing to Grow Your Rewards Program & VIP Customer list

 A great way to do that is by congratulating customers after they have earned enough points to redeem a reward, or thanking them for their purchase and ongoing loyalty.

-Sunplay sent me this email after I collected enough points to redeem a $5 gift card.
+Brand Example: Sunplay sent me this email after I collected enough points to redeem a $5 gift card.
 This made me feel awesome because it was much more personal than a promotion offering every customer a discount.

 With this email, I was proud that I earned this and that it’s specific to my account.
 My efforts in their rewards program paid off quickly, and showed me that Sunplay is serious about giving back to me and their other customers.

-This strategy of sending personalized emails avoids the dangers of discounting your products too often, while simultaneously engaging with customers on an individual basis.
+Sending personalized emails avoids the dangers of discounting your products too often, while simultaneously engaging with customers on an individual basis.

 This individualized attention will strengthen the positive associations’ customers have with your brand and motivate them to engage with your brand to unlock valuable rewards.